mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --disk-limits

-  Set the limit to pause and resume if determines there is no enough disk space.Accepts values like: '<resume>:<pause>' in MB.For instance: 100:500 will pause when there is only 100MB free and willresume if 500MB are available
+  Set the limit to pause and resume if determines there is no enough disk space.Accepts values like: '<resume>:<pause>' in MB.For instance: 100:500 will pause when there is only 100MB free and will resume if 500MB are available

 .. option:: --masquerade-filename

   Masquerades the filenames

+.. option:: --ftwrl-max-wait-time

+  Sets the max time that we are going to wait before kill the FLUSH TABLES related commands.
+Default: 60

+.. option:: --ftwrl-timeout-retries

+  Sets the amount of retries before give up acquiring FLUSH TABLES.
+Default: 0, never gives up.

 .. option:: -t, --threads

   Number of threads to use, 0 means to use number of CPUs.
-Default: 4
+Default: 4, Minimum: 2

 .. option:: -V, --version